ranelpadon/ckeditor-prism/README.md

   <li><a href="http://prismjs.com/plugins/line-numbers/">Prism Line Numbers Add-on</a></li>
 </ul>

+Essentially, it's just a Code Snippet plugin with PrismJS under the hood.
+Hence, Prism Syntax Highlighter depends on the Code Snippet and make use of its toolbar button as well.
+Extending the Code Snippet plugin rather than creating an independent one means better code reuse, less bugs, and less effort.

-By default, Prism has no line numbering mechanism, so the **Line Number** add-on has been added.
-Also, in order for the line numbers to work smoothly in CKEditor and when rendering the actual page, I did some minor patching in **prism.js** and **prism.css**.
+By default, Prism has no line numbering mechanism, so the [Line Number](http://prismjs.com/plugins/line-numbers/) add-on has been added.
+Likewise, in order for the line numbers to work smoothly in CKEditor and when rendering the code blocks in the actual page, I did some minor patching in default **prism.js** and **prism.css**.

+If you want other programming languages, add-ons, or themes, you may want to check-out first the [PrismJS download page](http://prismjs.com/download.html) for other possibilities and you could send me your suggestion.
+PrismJS is very stable and well-tested, and it is just one of the [excellent projects](http://lea.verou.me/projects/) of [Lea Verou](http://lea.verou.me/about/), who is a prolific web developer.

+Finally, if you want to lessen the list of available languages when setting the code block (since the list might be too long to your liking), you could utilize the [config.codeSnippet_languages](http://docs.ckeditor.com/#!/api/CKEDITOR.config-cfg-codeSnippet_languages) CKEditor property.

 <strong>LIVE DEMO PAGE</strong>:<br>
 Demo page could be found <a href="http://www.ranelpadon.com/sites/all/libraries/ckeditor/plugins/prism/demo/index.html">here</a>.
+It showcases numerous code blocks in various programming languages.

 <strong>INSTALLATION</strong>:<br>
 Kindly refer to <a href="https://github.com/ranelpadon/ckeditor-prism/blob/master/Installation%20Guide.txt">Installation Guide</a>.